na-na-hi/renget/archive/aicgOP.md

 #/aicg/ OP templates
-->Check old the old OPs for some memories https://rentry.org/oldOPS <-
+->Check out the old OPs for some memories https://rentry.org/oldOPS <-

 !!!danger B& again
 	I'm currently on vacation from 4chan so you won't be seeing war threads for the time being that's all I'll still edit this thing